mozilla/uniffi-rs/README.md

 This turns out to be a bit of an awkward fit, but good enough for a first version.
-In the future we may be able to generate the Interface Definition from annotations on the Rust code (in the style of `wasm_bindgen` or perhaps the [`cxx` crate](https://github.com/dtolnay/cxx)) rather than from a separate UDL (Uniffi Definition Language) file.
+In the future we may be able to generate the Interface Definition from annotations on the Rust code (in the style of `wasm_bindgen` or perhaps the [`cxx` crate](https://github.com/dtolnay/cxx)) rather than from a separate UDL (UniFFI Definition Language) file.

 The code for defining a component interface lives in [./uniffi_bindgen/src/interface/mod.rs](./uniffi_bindgen/src/interface/mod.rs) and is currently the best source of truth for syntax and semantics of the UDL.